adedomin/independent-study/indep-study.md

 Above is an example runbook.
 It shows all of the crucial features and core modules at work.
-At a top level, metadata is defined, basically what this runbook does.
+At a top level, meta-data is defined, basically what this runbook does.
 The *hosts* value determines what machine or machines this script runs against.
 The most important item in the runbook is the *tasks*.
 This item contains all of the steps a runbook must execute.